jcwhit/radiant-strixhaven/docs/Strixhaven/Quandrix/Deekah.md

 Professor of pattern recognition

--teaches Birds of a Feather: Introduction to Recognition of Natural Patterns
+- teaches Birds of a Feather: Introduction to Recognition of Natural Patterns

--Assigned party to investigate [[The Announced Threats]]
+- Assigned party to investigate [[The Announced Threats]]